Route basis

 Weather, access, equipment availability, meeting point and suitability decisions can change before a specific flight date.

-Send your preferred date, number of participants and where you are staying.
-The reply can check what is realistic with weather, timing, participant fit and the local Kotor route.
+Send your preferred date, number of participants and where you are based only after the practical details fit.
+The reply can check whether the local Bay route is realistic for current conditions, timing and participant fit.

 A useful first message